 With various decay schemes implemented, we can now bring things together to compare how the model performs.

-Based on our experiments, it appears that overall, the learning stops at approximately 60 epochs; thus, for easy visualization, we will zoom in to focus on the first 60 epochs.
-Same as before, we will log out plots in Neptune for tracking:
+Based on our experiments, it appears that overall, the learning stops at approximately 60 epochs; thus, for easy visualization, I have rerun all our experiments with 60 epochs:

-Performance charts above from the current exercise imply that the exponential decay performs the best, followed by the time-based decay; the linear and step-based decay schemes lead to model overfitting.
+Performance charts above from the current exercise imply that the linear decay (labeled as polynomial decay) performs the best, followed by the time-based decay.

 Adaptive Optimizers

-Besides SGD with learning rate scheduler, the second most influential optimization technique is adaptive optimizers, such as AdaGrad, RMSprop, Adam and so on.
-These optimizers approximate the gradient using model internal feedback; this means that they’re almost parameter-free, and are incompatible with our learning rate schedulers aforementioned as opposed to SGD.
+Besides SGD with a learning rate scheduler, the second most influential optimization technique is adaptive optimizers, such as AdaGrad, RMSprop, or Adam.
+These optimizers approximate the gradient using model internal feedback; this means that they’re almost parameter-free and are incompatible with our learning rate schedulers as opposed to SGD.

 Among all the adaptive optimizers, Adam has been a favorite of machine learning practitioners.
-Although details about this optimizer are beyond the scope of this article, it’s worth mentioning that Adam updates a learning rate separately for each model parameter/weight.
-This implies that with Adam, the learning rate may first increase at early layers, and thus help improve the efficiency of deep neural networks.
+Although details about this optimizer are beyond the scope of this article, it’s worth mentioning that Adam updates the learning rate separately for each model parameter/weight.
+This implies that with Adam, the learning rate may first increase at early layers and thus help improve the efficiency of deep neural networks.

 lr_metric = get_lr_metric(adam)